xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 The **chrome://inspect** page displays:
 - The name of your Android testing device.
 - The version of Chrome that's running on the device, with the version number in parentheses.
 - A list of debug-enabled WebViews on your device.
-After Step 8, you should see the URL of the testing Android application here.
+After step 8, you should see the URL of the testing Android application here.
 - Click **Inspect** to open a **Chrome Devtools** instance.
 Use **Chrome Devtools** to inspect WebView elements.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/chrome-inspect-displays-hybrid-app.png" width="50%" alt="Chrome Inspect displays">